Extending Data Disk Partitions and File Systems (Linux Kernel Earlier Than 3.6.0)

 mount -a

-- Run the following command to query the file system mounting information:
+- Query the file system mounting information.

 mount | grep /mnt/sdc

-If information similar to the following is displayed, automatic mounting has been configured:
+If information similar to the following is displayed, auto mount has taken effect:

 root@ecs-test-0001 ~]# mount | grep /mnt/sdc /dev/vdb1 on /mnt/sdc type ext4 (rw,relatime,data=ordered)